Isleños (Louisiana): Folklore

 The Isleños have traditionally celebrated a vernacular culture with often witty and memorable humor.
 It is no surprise that the communities maintained a wealth of stories and oral traditions through the generations.
 As such, the riddles of St. Bernard Parish tended to be composed in descriptive, narrative, mathematical, or interrogative forms, usually with unexpected answers.
 Stories tended to reflect the spirit of the community they were in and the hardships it faced.
 One of the more famous elements of folklore are the cuentos de Quevedo which pay homage to the Spanish writer Francisco de Quevedo, turning him into a trickster and folk character.
-Other cuentos told stories of everyday life, often in the campas tapping animals or fishing.
+Other cuentos told stories of everyday life, often in the campas trapping animals or fishing.

 In these isolated communities, folk healers were an important part of the community as they provided remedies based on herbs but also Catholic prayers.
 One well known remedy for combating a fever was to place sliced potatoes and onions on the soles of the afflicted person's feet.
 As a highly superstitious community, talk of witchcraft was not uncommon just like in rural Spain and Latin America.
 At times, it was necessary to rely on these beliefs where explanations were not available.
 Proverbs were common within both communities as a dichete found both in St. Bernard and Ascension Parishes was roughly of the form Un martes, no te cases, ni te embarques, ni de tu famillia te se apartes meaning 'On a Tuesday, don't get married, nor get on a boat, nor leave your family', which follows the Spanish superstition of Tuesday being an ill omen.